access-ci-org/Jetstream_Cluster/README.md

 These bits need to happen in ResumeProgram

 * ResumeProgram needs to create node and attach to the private network
   * this is done, w/ hardcoded network, etc.
+    * NEED TO MAKE THIS DYNAMIC!
+Modify in cloud-init of headnode build!
-  * This is also going to run as the slurm user... permissions issues?
+  * This is also going to run as the slurm user... permissions issues? solved!
-* must result in started slurmd
+* must result in started slurmd (does)
-* update nodename via scontrol (working, but not testable yet)
+* update nodename via scontrol  (does)

-SuspendProgram can just openstack server destroy for now
+SuspendProgram can just openstack server stop - destroy may also be an option, but the initial cloud-init build is very slow!
- - SHOULD just suspend eventually, since builds are so slow.

-## Current Status

-As suspend_program and resume_program and compute_playbook currently
-stand, they will create a working compute node w/ running slurmd.
-However, the current slurm.conf does not work quite properly.
-(Had to change node state to non-CLOUD)

-Next step is to configure slurm to *actually* use suspend/resume, and codify the install steps
-(copying munge key and suspend/resume scripts, and openrc) into a dir that the slurm user can access.

-Slurm will run suspend/resume in response to scontrol update nodename=compute-[0-1] state=power_down/up

-Need to add in logic to only suspend on node suspend, and only create a whole new node if it doesn't exist already!